Skip links

 • 1 vs. 1Front: Designed to improve decelerations and decision-making under pressure.

-Their adaptability also allows them to be integrated into sessions with few players, such as post-match recovery days (MD+1) or during substitute recovery sessions, replicating match demands.
+Additionally, their adaptability allows them to be integrated into sessions with few players, such as on post-match days (MD+1) or during substitute recovery, replicating match demands.

 Casuísticas